North America

 Key West Port aerial view

-Key West is the southernmost city within the contiguous US.
-It is 160 miles from the Miami airport and 106 water miles from Havana, Cuba.
-Its climate is tropical and steady with pleasant weather all year long.
+Key West is the southernmost city in the contiguous US, sitting 160 miles from Miami and only 106 miles from Havana.
+The climate is tropical and steady year-round.

 Must-try for couples: